AbhishekGupta009/Energy-consuption--Time-Series-Ananlysis/README.md

 The amount of energy consumed on that date (in kilowatt-hours or any other appropriate unit).
 # Analysis Steps :
 # Data Preprocessing
-This section involves loading the dataset, handling missing values (if any), and converting the data into a suitable format for time series analysis.
+This section involves loading the dataset, handling missing values, and converting the data into a suitable format for time series analysis.

 # Exploratory Data Analysis (EDA)
 In this section, we explore the dataset visually and statistically to understand its characteristics, such as trends, seasonality, and outliers.